reimagined/resolve/packages/resolve-scripts/src/template/README.md

 * #### entries

-	It might be the same config as in `resolve.client.config`.
-But it is also possible to pass different `rootComponent` or `createStore` to the server and client sides.
-This can be helpful in some cases (for example, see [resolve-scripts with react-router v4](https://github.com/reimagined/resolve/tree/master/examples/resolve-scripts-with-router-4) and  [resolve-scripts with react-router v2](https://github.com/reimagined/resolve/tree/master/examples/resolve-scripts-with-router-2)) but be  careful when using this approach - it may cause issues with SSR.
+	It might be the same config as in `resolve.client.config.js`.
+But it is also possible to pass different `rootComponent` or `createStore` to server and client sides.
+It can be helpful in some cases (for example, see [resolve-scripts with react-router v4](https://github.com/reimagined/resolve/tree/master/examples/resolve-scripts-with-router-4) and  [resolve-scripts with react-router v2](https://github.com/reimagined/resolve/tree/master/examples/resolve-scripts-with-router-2)) but be  careful when using this approach - it may cause issues with SSR.

 	##### Example
 	###### resolve.server.config.js